John Paul The Great Academy: History

 Martinez regularly traveled from the nursing home to visit John Paul the Great campus on weekends to participate in activities with the Christian Brothers.
 After this was discovered, school administrators asserted that no students were present, although school calendars indicated otherwise.
 A spokesperson for the Brothers stated that Martinez would cease visiting the campus due to his deteriorating health, and the Christian Brothers issued a statement declaring that they “decided to permanently exclude him from ever coming on campus again.”

 The school participated in the Louisiana K-12 Scholarship Program, which allowed students from underperforming public schools to use vouchers for tuition, and it participates in the LA GATOR Scholarship Program.
 This program, supported by Governor Jeff Landry, enables parents to use state funds for private school tuition.

 From 2012 to the present, the school hosted a series of prominent keynote speakers at its fundraising dinner.
 In 2012, former Lafayette Bishop Harry Flynn delivered the keynote address.
 The following year, former U.S. Senator Rick Santorum served as the keynote speaker.
 In 2014, Alan Keyes, former U.N.
 Ambassador, delivered the address.
 In 2017, Ryan T. Anderson, then the William E. Simon Senior Research Fellow at the Heritage Foundation and founder and editor of Public Discourse, the journal of the Witherspoon Institute, was the keynote speaker.
 Luis Tellez, a former national official of Opus Dei, oversees the Witherspoon Institute's Princeton programs.
 Additionally, two of the institute's donors are foundations associated with Opus Dei members.
 In 2022, Archbishop Salvatore Cordileone was the featured speaker.
 Jim Caviezel delivered the address in 2024, while Jeremy Wayne Tate served as the keynote speaker in 2025.
 Additional speakers have included Alice von Hildebrand, George Weigel, and Bret Baier.

 The school hosts an annual fundraiser called The Collarnary Cook-Off at Vermilionville to support its scholarship program, which assists families in need with tuition and fees.
 Local Catholic priests participate in a gumbo cook-off.

 Some parts of the film A Sort of Homecoming were filmed on the school campus.

 As of 2025, the school educates grades PK-12.
+The 2025-2026 school profile reports an enrollment of 388 students spanning Pre-K-3 to 12th grade, with 110 in the high school division (grades 9-12).
+The Academy serves 204 families across the Acadiana region.
+The student population comprises 92% White, 4% African American, 1.92% Hispanic, and 1.4% multiracial students.